craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Texts/The Ballad of Grey Ordeal.md

 Waywalket was the first to introduce herself; "a student of the arcane and otherwise"

-Eledrathil thought this funny, but during their time together quickly found himself respecting her words.
+Eladrithal thought this funny, but during their time together quickly found himself respecting her words.

 Tubric, ever the gentleman, was second.
 He spoke in a voice that was short but he spoke in sentences long.
 Many words, all of them fruitful, efficient, bulbous, and insightful.